joegaffey/galaxeroids/README.md

 Galaxeroids is my entry to the 2017 GitHub [Game Off](https://itch.io/jam/game-off-2017).

-You can try to [play it here](https://galaxeroids.glitch.me/) but its Work In Progress until 1/12 and may be broken at any time.
+You can [play it here](https://joegaffey.github.io/galaxeroids/public/) but its Work In Progress until 1/12 (at least).

 Thanks to [Pixi.js](http://www.pixijs.com/) for general rendering and animation duties and [pixi-tween](https://github.com/themoonrat/pixi-tween/) for the alien attack animations.